-EPA just published new regulations that apply to the Red Hill tanks.
+EPA just published new regulations that apply to the tanks at the Facility.
 What changes will these new federal regulations require?

-On July 15, 2015, EPA finalized revisions to the underground storage tanks regulations that change the regulatory requirements for tanks such as those at Red Hill, known as "field constructed tanks."
+On July 15, 2015, EPA finalized revisions to the underground storage tanks regulations that change the regulatory requirements for tanks such as those at the Facility, known as "field constructed tanks."
 The regulations include new requirements for leak detection, operator training, inspections, and testing of spill prevention equipment.
 EPA and DOH are currently evaluating the Navy's leak detection systems, which may already meet the new federal requirements.

-The new regulations do not require installation of secondary containment at the Red Hill Facility.
+The new regulations do not require installation of secondary containment at the Facility.
 Secondary containment is only required for new tank systems.
 Metal corrosion control known as cathodic protection is required under the new regulations in certain circumstances.
-Because the Red Hill tanks are encased in concrete, cathodic protection is not required or effective at reducing corrosion of the Red Hill tanks.
+Because the tanks are encased in concrete, cathodic protection is not required or effective at reducing corrosion of the tanks.